Hiking Project Logo

 Description

-This is a great longer loop for early morning views of the Strait of Juan de Fuca.
-On clear days, Vancouver Island can be seen across the water, providing a peaceful view of our Canadian neighbors.
+This is a great out and bike hike on the Strait of Juan de Fuca.
+On clear days, the Olympic Mountains, Mount Baker and Vancouver Island can be seen.

-Try to head out at low tide, as the wet sand is much easier, and much more fun to move on than the soft dry sand or cobblestones.
+This hike is best done at lower tides, as the wet sand makes for easier travel versus soft dry sand and cobblestones.
+At the highest tides, there is not much beach left and you'll be left scrambling over driftwood which is less than safe.
 Be sure you don't travel too far to the inside of the spit, stay on the seaward side, as the inside is closed for bird nesting.
 While the closures might restrict some recreational activities, the bird watching can bring its own reward.
 Over 250 species have been recorded on the spit, so bring your binoculars!

 Flora & Fauna